kluan01/NorthEastFlorida-Map/README.md

-# Northeast Florida Shortest Path Finder
-A web-based application to visualize and compare shortest paths in road networks using Dijkstra's and A* algorithms.
-The project processes road network data from OpenStreetMap and provides a dynamic, interactive interface.

 ## Features
 - Downloads and processes road network graphs for multiple counties using OSMnx.
 - Implements and compares Dijkstra's and A* algorithms for shortest path computation.